-Iturria wins 11th stage of Vuelta, Roglic keeps overall lead
+Close to home, Iturria takes Vuelta stage for 1st win

 Iturria, a 27-year-old rider from team Euskadi-Murias, finished six seconds ahead of the first group of chasers.
 He had built a gap of nearly 50 seconds with about 15 kilometers (9 miles) to go.

+“I don’t have words for this,” the Basque Country rider said.
+“We’ll have to toast with champagne tonight.”

-The overall leaders stayed in the peloton, which crossed the line almost 20 minutes after Iturria.
+Overall leader Primoz Roglic finished safely in the peloton, which crossed the line almost 20 minutes after Iturria.
 Roglic remained 1 minute, 52 seconds in front of Alejandro Valverde, with Miguel Ángel López 19 seconds behind.

+“It was a bit of a hard start but then it was a nice day and my team did a great job,” said Roglic, a former ski jumper from Slovenia who rides for team Jumbo-Visma.
+“We’ve proven this is a big team already.
+I don’t think tomorrow’s stage is more dangerous than the high mountains.
+I don’t have any problem with short climbs.
+We need to be focused on the moment and do our best.”

-On Thursday, riders will face three difficult climbs near the end of a 171-kilometer (106-mile) stage that will finish in Bilbao, still in Basque Country.
+On Thursday, riders will face three difficult short climbs near the end of a 171-kilometer (106-mile) stage that will finish in Bilbao, still in Basque Country.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports